 Chictopia sellers carry fashion forward products and ensure great customer experience.
 Click here if you are interested in selling your merchandise on Chictopia.

 I put Rosebud Salve on super dry areas at night.
-I would say it is similar to Aquaphor, but less greasy.posted almost 4 years ago
+I would say it is similar to Aquaphor, but less greasy.posted over 4 years ago

-For REALLY, really dry areas even putting on a thin layer of vaseline helps, I’ve found.posted almost 4 years ago
+For REALLY, really dry areas even putting on a thin layer of vaseline helps, I’ve found.posted over 4 years ago

-have you looked into 100% extra virgin coconut oil? it’s fabulous. also, egyptian magic is great too.posted almost 4 years ago
+have you looked into 100% extra virgin coconut oil? it’s fabulous. also, egyptian magic is great too.posted about 4 years ago

 what kind of shiseido moisturizer? you want a cream that’s super rich.